chinamike65/hugo-tuolesi/content/book3/book3en.md

 Moreover, it is easier to arouse compassion when thinking like this.

-Master Potowa said that liberation from hell into the human realm is millions of times more difficult, than starting from our human realm, and becoming a Buddha is very easy.
+Master Potowa said that liberation from hell into the human realm is millions of times more difficult, than starting from our human realm, and becoming a Buddha.

-Master Zhongdunba also said that people today are pulling a big iron ball to the top of a mountain, and it has only been pulled halfway.
+Master Dromtonpa also said that people today are pulling a big iron ball to the top of a mountain, and it has only been pulled halfway.

 Because sentient beings will continue to work out their karma in the process of suffering in hell, for example, when their body is burned, hurt by jailers or other sentient beings, they will generate anger.

-If you continue to create karma, you will continue to suffer, not to mention liberation from hell to the human realm, and even liberation to the comparatively mild suffering of the animal realm is very, very difficult.
+If you continue to create negative karma, you will continue to suffer, not to mention liberation from hell to the human realm, and even liberation to the comparatively mild suffering of the animal realm is very, very difficult.

 255

+##### （二）The Suffering of Hungry Ghosts

-(2) Five hundred yojanas below the ground of Jambudvipa, Kunan, is the realm of hungry ghosts, there is a city of hungry ghosts called Jepila.
+Five hundred yojanas below the ground of Jambudvipa, Kunan, is the realm of hungry ghosts, there is a city of hungry ghosts called Jepila.
 There is no grass, no running water, and the ground is like iron heated by the sun.

 This is the place where all beings in the realm of hungry ghosts are reborn.

-The common cause of falling into the realm of hungry ghosts is miserliness and lack of generosity.
+The usual cause of falling into the realm of hungry ghosts is miserliness and lack of generosity.

 If a person is reluctant to give up anything, he may fall into the realm of hungry ghosts in the next life.

 Or stealing the benefits of the Sangha; or deliberately not giving people enough food, they will fall into the realm of hungry ghosts.

-These are common causes, and there are others.
+These are the usual causes, and there are others.

 All beings in the realm of hungry ghosts are womb-born, and a hungry ghost can have hundreds of children.